Best Leaky Gut Supplements

 Prebiotics

 Like probiotics, prebiotics work to improve your gut microbiome’s health.
 Prebiotics are food for the healthy bacteria in your microbiome, stimulating their growth.
 Most prebiotics are made from carbohydrates found in plant fibers that your body can’t otherwise digest.
-By feeding the good bacteria in your gut, prebiotics help to promote growth of good bacteria and prevent the overgrowth of bad bacteria.
+By feeding the good bacteria in your gut, prebiotics help to promote the growth of good bacteria and prevent the overgrowth of bad bacteria.

 Digestive enzymes